A Writer’s year with a great gardener.

 I read as much as I could about Beth’s work and her place in post-war English gardening.
 She patiently gave me time to catch-up, but underlined that we’d need to spend time in the garden, perhaps an entire year, to film it in its fullness.

-As a producer new to the company he worked for, that meant budgetary terms, and questions about when the product could be ready for the marketplace.
+As a producer new to the company he worked for, that meant I needed to test budgetary terms, and face questions about when the product could be ready for the marketplace.
 Could the execs wait another Christmas?
 Had this territory already been covered enough by another company?

 The best thing I could think to do was simply to start.
 A cameraman, Alan James (another Essex gardener in his own right), and me, just filmed as the seasons cycled, as they do so dramatically in England.
 Along the way, I felt sure I would find a way to make the project work for all the stakeholders.